 We hope this model is useful to you, as it has been to us.
 We ask you to enter the work with an attitude of kindness toward and respect for yourselves and one another, and to be open to sharing as well as listening to other people's truths.
 We ask you to have a "willingness to be disturbed" (Wheatley, 2002) as you confront difficult thoughts, emotions, and realities.
 We also ask you to keep part of your attention focused on the hopefulness of our shared intention to connect with one another, counter effects of racism, and move toward social justice, equity, and inclusion.

 The development and piloting of this model has been made possible by the Association for Psychology Postdoctoral and Internship Centers (APPIC).
-We welcome you to contact us with questions and for access to the full protocol/tool.
+We welcome you to contact us with questions.

 In partnership,